yuto1009/so_long/README.md

-# so_long_42 <Work in Progress>
-This is a project at 42 programming school.
-It's the first graphical project I've done.
+# so_long

+## Overview
 The so_long consists of a top-down game, which we code from scratch using the MiniLibx graphical library.
-It involves a series of validations from the map that is passed as argument, checks to prevent memoy leaks, the game engineering, managing windows, events, sprites and maps.

-## Requirements
+## Requirement
 In order to play the game,
 you need to install [MiniLibx](https://github.com/42Paris/minilibx-linux) feature or use one of machines at 42.
+- macOS
+- Clang

+## Usage
 To play, first compile the project with make:
 ```
 make